vinaybajjuri58/hire-ai/src/API_DOCUMENTATION.md

 - The `resume_url` field cannot be directly updated through the profile update endpoint.
 - PDF files are limited to 5MB and are validated for format before processing.
-- Semantic search uses the OpenAI embeddings API with the `text-embedding-ada-002` model.
-- Qdrant is used as a dedicated vector database instead of pgvector in Supabase for better performance and scalability.
+- All search functionality is powered by semantic search using OpenAI embeddings and Qdrant vector database.